Dudukun/alx-higher_level_programming/0x08-python-more_classes/README.md

-a class Rectangle that defines a rectangle by: (based on 3-rectangle.py
+Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py